martin-sicho/DrugEx/README.md

 **ATTENTION**: This is a modified version of DrugEx that should be consistent with the method published by the original authors.
 However, it contains quite a few changes from the original so you are encouraged to review the development history before using this.
 Here are the integrated changes so far:
    1. Changes made by [@cthoyt](https://github.com/XuhanLiu/DrugEx/pull/3) to make the code installable with pip and makes DrugEx scripts available through CLI.
    2. Fixes mentioned in PR [#3](https://github.com/XuhanLiu/DrugEx/pull/7).
    3. Wraps the DrugEx core functionality with an API for easier integration with other software packages.
 An automatic download of molecules from ChEMBL was also added.
+There is a Jupyter notebook with an example [workflow](./workflow.ipynb) that uses this API.

 DrugEx (Drug Explorer): An explaration strategy improves the diversity of de novo drug design using deep reinforcement learning